Charlene-cw/Data-Visualizations/README.md

 # Data-Visualizations
-Dynamic data visualization project using JavaScript and SVG to render multiple chart types.
+Built with JavaScript and SVG, this project showcases multiple chart types including pie charts, line graphs, bar charts, and a heat map.
+Data was sourced through online research and visualized using custom scripts and scalable vector graphics.

-The combined project logs is available here [📄 View Project Logs](./Progress-Logs-(All).pdf).
+Individual progress logs are included in a dedicated [folder](./Progress-Logs), and a combined PDF summarizing the development journey is avaiable here [📄 View Project Logs](./Progress-Logs-(All).pdf).